-Dear Mother-Father God (or whichever higher power you acknowledge), thank you for a solid foundation and sound boundaries.
-Help me stay open to change, firm in the knowledge that I have the power to flow with whatever life throws at me.
-So mote it be!
+Dear Mother-Father God, thank you for a solid foundation and sound boundaries.
+Help me stay open to change and the needs of the world around me, firm in the knowledge that I have the power to flow with whatever life throws at me.
+Amen and so it is!

 Correspondences for the 4 of Pentacles